 Sole authority to hire and retain faculty members is vested in the president.
-This authority is customarily exercised through the provost and the associate provost and academic dean by procedures established to assure adequate consultation with the faculty and full compliance with human rights norms.
+This authority is customarily exercised through the provost and the vice provost, by procedures established to assure adequate consultation with the faculty and full compliance with human rights norms.